pkaaria/spaced-ambisonics/README.md

 A Reaper JSFX plugin for encoding a four channel spaced tetrahedral microphone array into AmbiX, first order through tenth order.

-> **Status:** alpha, Reaper only.
+> **Status:** alpha, Reaper only, 4 channel input.
-> VST3, AU, and CLAP versions are on the roadmap.
+> VST3, AU, and CLAP versions are on the roadmap, as are 8 and 16 channel input variants for second and third order arrays.
 The JSFX is published now so the technique is available to anyone with Reaper while the cross-host plugins are in development.

 ![screenshot of the plugin GUI](images/Plugin.png)